 Like “Don’t need to nap him today lah, let him enjoy the New Year!” or “You shouldn’t put him in the carrier like that!
 Next time he’ll be bow-legged when he starts to walk!” and lots, lots more.

-To be fair, such comments are not only heard on Chinese New Year for sure, but given that you might be feeling pretty tired from caring for an active baby while on-the-road, you might overreact to some of these things.
+To be fair, such comments are not only heard on Chinese New Year for sure but given that you might be feeling pretty tired from caring for an active baby while on-the-road, you might overreact to some of these things.

-Which is why we recommend that, as far as possible, prepare yourself to answer the plethora of questions that may be fired your way during the Chinese New Year by well-meaning, but insensitive or uninformed, relatives and friends.
+This is why we recommend that, as far as possible, prepare yourself to answer the plethora of questions that may be fired your way during the Chinese New Year by well-meaning, but insensitive or uninformed, relatives and friends.
 This will help you keep your cool and answer graciously and politely under most circumstances, without compromising on your principles.

 #4 Purpose to have fun

 Last but not least, although all the above sounds like a lot of hard work, make it your aim to HAVE FUN!

 After all, Chinese New Year only comes but once a year, and it’s your child’s first time experiencing all the festivities, receiving ang pows and being the star of the show!

 Let go of some ‘rules’ for the day – such as letting baby nap that little bit later so that his cousins can have the joy of making him giggle and wiggle with glee!
 Don’t expect him to nap as much as he does on his usual days either – he probably won’t, with all that’s happening around him.
 And if he doesn’t want to finish his porridge, don’t force him while everyone else looks one – just let him drink more milk later in the day to make up for it.